N-doped carbon dots for deep-blue emission and CD-LED device with 402 nm electroluminescence

 Abstract

-Among the three primary colors, achieving the blue emissive organic light-emitting diodes is necessary as well as challenging at the same time.
-Deep blue light-emitting diodes (emission wavelength < 450 nm) are crucial for display and AR/VR applications.
-However, several factors limit the functionality of the blue OLED device.
+Among the three primary colors, achieving the blue emissive organic light-emitting diodes is necessary as well as challenging.
+Deep-blue light-emitting diodes (emission wavelength < 450 nm) are crucial for display and AR/VR applications.
+However, several factors limit the functionality of blue OLED devices.
 The higher photon energy coming from the recombination of holes and electrons degrades the organic emitters in blue OLEDs; to overcome this issue, researchers are moving towards low-dimensional nanomaterial-based devices.
-Among these materials, Carbon dots are easy to synthesize, cheap, and non-toxic, making them suitable for cost-effective and environmentally friendly materials for displays.
-Here we synthesise an easy-to-prepare nitrogen-doped carbon dot using the solvothermal method.
-2-amino-5-bromo pyrazine was taken as a nitrogen dopant along with terephthalic acid in DMF to obtain deep blue emissive carbon dots with PLQY of 60%.
-Structural characterizations confirm the spherical shape of the carbon dots, and the electroluminescence measurements reveal the deepest blue emission maxima around 402 nm.
-Furthermore, the CD-LED device shows maximum luminescence of 824 cd/ m2, maximum current density of 534 mA/cm2 and an External quantum efficiency of 2.58%, with Commission Internationale d'Eclairage (CIE) coordinates of (0.15, 0.08).
+Among these materials, carbon dots are easy to synthesize, economical, and non-toxic; making them suitable as cost-effective and environment friendly materials for displays.
+Herein, we synthesize an easy-to-prepare nitrogen-doped carbon dot using the solvothermal method.
+2-Amino-5-bromopyrazine is taken as a nitrogen dopant along with terephthalic acid in DMF to obtain deep-blue emissive carbon dots with a PLQY of 60%.
+Structural characterizations confirm the spherical shape of the carbon dots, and the electroluminescence measurements reveal the deep blue emission maxima around 402 nm.
+Furthermore, the CD-LED device shows a maximum luminance of 824 cd m−2, a maximum current density of 534 mA cm−2 and an external quantum efficiency of 2.58%, with Commission Internationale de l’Éclairage (CIE) coordinates of (0.15, 0.08).
 All these device parameters are better than most of the previously reported values.
 Hence, solution-processed pyrazine-based nitrogen-doped CDs prove to be an ideal candidate for low-cost and efficient blue LEDs.

 Supplementary files